RobTillaart/MS4525DO_RT/README.md

 - add altitude code (from MS5837)
 - improve state code after reset() and before read() ?
   - MS4525DO_NO_READ or MS4525DO_RESET?
-- MS4525DO_OVF_ERROR shouold bits just be masked?
+- MS4525DO_OVF_ERROR should bits just be masked?
+- begin(float psi) to allow calibration or even arbitrary units.

 #### Wont